amejiarosario/amejiarosario.github.io/source/_posts/2014-10-01-creating-a-restful-api-tutorial-with-nodejs-and-mongodb.markdown

 {% img http://i.imgur.com/DI6Vxwq.png Viewing data with Robomongo %}

-You can also build the object and save in one step using `create`:
+You can also build the object and save it in one step using `create`:

 ```javascript
 Todo.create({name: 'Create something with Mongoose', completed: true, note: 'this is one'}, function(err, todo){